larryhastings/big/README.md

 `bytes` objects.
 Otherwise the function assumes all arguments are `str` objects.

-As a rule, no further further testing, casting, or catching exceptions is done.
+As a rule, no further testing, casting, or catching exceptions is done.

 Functions that take multiple string-like parameters require all